AnnPRNCS/library-spring-mvc-app/readme.md

 * look who has taken the book
 * release the book to a library
 * appoint the book to a user
+* search book, which will be start with your pattern from the form
 ## Installing
 You have to install:
 1. JDK 20 or higher - https://bell-sw.com/pages/downloads/